Sudan's military takes power in coup, arrests prime minister

 Associated Press

-CAIRO (AP) — Sudan’s top general on Monday dissolved the government and announced that the military will run the country after his forces arrested the acting prime minister and other officials.
-Thousands of Sudanese protested in the streets against the coup.
+CAIRO (AP) — Sudan’s military seized power Monday, dissolving the transitional government hours after troops arrested the acting prime minister and other officials.
+Thousands of people flooded into the streets to protest the coup that threatens the country’s shaky progress toward democracy.

-The military takeover threatens to derail Sudan’s long, rocky attempt to transition to democracy two years after protesters forced the ouster of longtime autocrat Omar al-Bashir.
-The move came just before the military was supposed to hand leadership of the country’s joint military-civilian administration to civilians next month.
+The takeover comes more than two years after protesters forced the ouster of longtime autocrat Omar al-Bashir and just weeks before the military was expected to hand the leadership of the council that runs the country over to civilians.

-After the early morning arrests of government officials, thousands flooded the streets of the capital, Khartoum, and its twin city of Omdurman to protest.
+After the early morning arrests of Prime Minister Abdalla Hamdok and other officials, thousands poured into the streets of the capital, Khartoum, and its twin city of Omdurman.
 Footage shared online appeared to show protesters blocking streets and setting fire to tires as security forces used tear gas to disperse them.

-Protesters could be heard chanting, “The people are stronger, stronger” and “Retreat is not an option!” as plumes of smoke filled the air.
+As plumes of smoke filled the air, protesters could be heard chanting, “The people are stronger, stronger” and “Retreat is not an option!”
 Videos on social media showed large crowds crossing bridges over the Nile to the center of the capital.

-At least 12 protesters were wounded in demonstrations, according to the Sudanese Doctors Committee, without giving details.
+At least 12 protesters were wounded in demonstrations, according to the Sudanese Doctors Committee, which did not give details.

-In the afternoon, the head of the military, Gen. Abdel-Fattah Burhan, went on national TV and announced that he was dissolving the government and the Sovereign Council, a joint military and civilian body created to run the country since al-Bashir’s ouster.
+In the afternoon, the head of the military, Gen. Abdel-Fattah Burhan, announced on national TV that he was dissolving the government and the Sovereign Council, a joint military and civilian body created four months after al-Bashir’s ouster to run the country.

 The Information Ministry, still loyal to the dissolved government, called his speech an “announcement of a seizure of power by military coup.”

 The first reports about a possible military takeover began trickling out of Sudan before dawn Monday.
-By mid-morning, the Information Ministry confirmed that the prime minister, Abdalla Hamdok, had been arrested and taken to an undisclosed location.
-Several senior government figures were also detained, the ministry said in a Facebook post.
-It said their whereabouts were unknown.
+The Information Ministry later confirmed Hamdok and several senior government figures had been arrested and their whereabouts were unknown.

-Hamdok’s office said in a statement on Facebook that he and his wife were detained early Monday as part of what it described as a “complete coup.”
+Hamdok’s office denounced the detentions on Facebook as a “complete coup.”
+It said his wife was also arrested.

 Internet access was widely disrupted and the country’s state news channel played patriotic traditional music.
 At one point, military forces stormed the offices of Sudan’s state-run television in Omdurman and detained a number of workers, the Information Ministry said.

-Tensions have been rising for weeks between Sudan’s civilian and military leadership over Sudan’s course and the pace of the transition to democracy.

-A failed coup attempt in September fractured the country along old lines, pitting more conservative Islamists who want a military government against those who toppled al-Bashir in protests.
+There have been concerns for sometime that the military might try to take over, and in fact there was a failed coup attempt in September.
+Tensions only rose from there, as the country fractured along old lines, with more conservative Islamists who want a military government pitted against those who toppled al-Bashir in protests.
 In recent days, both camps have taken to the street in demonstrations.

 After the September coup attempt, the generals lashed out at civilian members of the transitional power structure and called for the dissolution of Hamdok’s government.
 The Sovereign Council is the ultimate decision maker, though the Hamdok government is tasked with running Sudan’s day-to-day affairs.